-The 24 residential planning applications referred to VCAT in 2016 was similar to the 26 applications that were referred to VCAT in 2015 and the 19 referrals in 2014.
+The 25 residential planning applications referred to VCAT in 2016 is similar in number as previous years: 24 applications were referred to VCAT in 2016, and 26 in 2015.

-There were 21 VCAT referrals for planning applications that were initially refused by Council Officers under delegation in 2016.
+There were 19 VCAT referrals for planning applications that were initially refused by Council Officers under delegation in 2016 (including in the case of a Failure to Determine that would have been refused).
 This type of refusal is often the result of an appeal by the applicant (the developer).
-VCAT set aside the Council decision in 14 of these cases (67%), approving permits for a total of 78 new dwellings.
-This included a six-storey mixed use building with 33 dwellings at 16 Station Street, Bayswater.
-The rate at which Council refusals were overturned at VCAT is similar to that of previous years: 61% in 2015 and 55% in 2014.
+VCAT set aside the Council decision in 13 of these cases (63%), resulting in permits for 328 new dwellings.
+This included a proposal for a six-storey mixed-use building with 53 apartments that was reduced to five storeys and 45 apartments at 31-39 Erica Avenue, Boronia; a development of 100 apartments and 26 townhouses at 601 Boronia Road, Wantirna; and a 60-unit apartment building at 321 Wantirna Road, Wantirna South.
+The rate at which Council refusals were overturned at VCAT is similar to that of previous years: 67% in 2016, 61% in 2015, and 55% in 2014.
+It should be noted that in some cases a permit is issued after an initial refusal due to changes by the applicant, (as was the case for the development at 321 Wantirna Road), rather VCAT approving the original proposal.

-There were also three VCAT referrals for applications that were initially given a Notice of Decision to issue a permit by Council or Council officers through delegation in 2016.
+There were also four VCAT referrals for applications that were initially given a Notice of Decision to issue a permit by Council or Council officers through delegation in 2017.
 This type of referral is often the result of an appeal by neighbouring residents or other stakeholders opposed to a proposed development.
-VCAT affirmed the Council decision in all three of these cases (100%), upholding permits for a total of 11 new dwellings.
-This included a three-storey apartment building with 10 dwellings at 1 Jackson Road, Wantirna South.
-The rate at which Council approvals were upheld at VCAT is similar to that of previous years: 100% in both 2015 and 2014.
+VCAT affirmed the Council decision in three of these cases and the fourth was withdrawn, resulting in permits for a total of 15 new dwellings.
+The rate at which Council approvals were upheld at VCAT is similar to that of previous years: 100% in each year since 2014.

-These figures suggest that the shift in housing policy from the previous Knox Housing Statement 2005 to the Knox Housing Strategy 2015 has not yet resulted in a noticeable change in the number or results of VCAT referrals.
-This may be due to the fact that many of the planning applications decided in 2016 were developed or filed before the Knox Housing Strategy 2015 took effect in the Planning Scheme in March 2016.
-It will be important to track whether there is a noticeable change in VCAT referrals once the Knox Housing Strategy 2016 has been in effect for a few years.
+These figures suggest that the shift in housing policy from the previous Knox Housing Statement 2005 to the Knox Housing Strategy 2015 has still not resulted in a noticeable change in the number or results of VCAT referrals.
+This may be due to the fact that the Knox Housing Strategy 2015 only took effect in the Planning Scheme in March 2016.
+It will be important to track whether there is a noticeable change in VCAT referrals once the Knox Housing Strategy 2016 has been in effect for a few more years.